This post contains affiliate links, and we will be compensated if you make a purchase after clicking on our links.

 Choosing the right brush for your dog’s coat and skin is essential though.
 A brush that’s too stiff may cause extra skin irritation, making dandruff worse.
 But a brush that’s too soft won’t be effective.

 On a related note, it’s important not to bathe your dog too often.
-An occasional bath every 3-4 weeks is probably fine for most pups, but frequent bathing can strip the healthy oils from a dog’s coat.
-This leads to skin irritation, dandruff, and discomfort.
+Bathing can strip healthy oils from the dog’s coat, leading to skin irritation, dandruff, and discomfort.

 5. Ensure Your Dog is Getting a Balanced Diet